brennfeu/pp-bot/README.md

 # PP Arbitrator

-Discord bot originally created for the Broforce server.
+This bot allows you to play PP Punch Duels.
+It's like an RPG in discord.
-Link of the wiki : https://github.com/brennfeu/pp-bot/wiki/PP-Bible
+Go check the Wiki : https://github.com/brennfeu/pp-bot/wiki/PP-Bible